dashkite/confidential-www/src/docs/symmetric-encryption/article.md

 ## Obtaining A Key

 Since this is symmetric encryption, Alice needs a [`SymmetricKey`][].

+### Case 1: Pre-Existing Key

 If Alice already has a serialized key, she can retrieve it and instantiate a `SymmetricKey` by passing it to the static method `from`.

-### Case 1: Prexisting Key

 ```coffeescript
 key = SymmetricKey.from "base64", serializedKey